ewoks-kit/ewoksorange/doc/note_on_designs.rst

 Handling everything yourself
 ----------------------------

-In some cases you might want to execute one :class:`Task` with ewoks and another with orange.
+In some cases you might want to execute one :class:`Task` with ewoks and another with Orange.

-Here the simplest way is to inherit directly from :class:`OWWidget` and provide the `ewokstaskclass` pointing to the Task to be executed by ewoks when converted.
+For this, inherit directly from :class:`OWWidget` and provide the `ewokstaskclass` pointing to the Task to be executed by ewoks.

 .. code-block:: python